 Private banks process and store cord blood stem cells for a family's personal use.
 Some private cord blood banks also have the ability to process and store cord tissue stem cells.
 Any decisions regarding the use of the stem cells are left to the family.
 The cord blood and cord tissue are readily available when needed and ensure the best biological stem cell match for a successful transplant.

 Public banks store unrelated cord blood units that are donated.
 The relevant information (e.g., HLA types, cell counts, and the birth mother's medical history) is then stored in a database and made available to research facilities and transplant centers.
-Public banks do not have the ability to process and save cord tissue.
+Public banks do not process and save cord tissue.

 Public cord blood banks have the option to sell your donated sample to a research facility or to discard your sample.
 80% of all publically donated cord blood samples are not stored for future transplantation.1 Should your family need stem cells for a life-saving treatment in the future, there is a high probability that your baby's sample will not be available - leaving your family to hope and wait for another donor match, which may never be found.
-If a match can be located, transplant centers will charge more than $51,000 per unit that is retrieved from a public bank.2
+If a match can be located, transplant centers typically charge more than $51,000 for each cord blood unit that is retrieved from a public bank.2